Mitochondria are the oxygen-processing factories of eukaryotic cells. [Review: Nature, 2014, 505, 335]

-Mitochondria, the oxygen-processing factories of eukaryotic cells, have their own DNA, a relic from the distant past when they were free-living organisms (first suggested by Lynn Margulis)
+- They have their own DNA, a relic from the distant past when they were free-living organisms (first suggested by Lynn Margulis)

-- Evidence of this is the slightly different genetic codes found in nonplant mitochondria.
+- Part of the evidence is the slightly different genetic codes found in nonplant mitochondria.
 For example:

 ||Amino Acid (standard)